Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  However there is a method in which you square the remaining part to find the best A to B per part.
+  There is a method in which you square the remaining part to find the best A to B per part ratio.

   <br /><br />